What is the Covariance Excel Function?

 - x and y are the sample means (averages) of the two sets of values

 - n is the sample size

-The formula gives the result 0.0008, which indicates a negative correlation between the two sets of stocks.
+The formula gives the result 0.0008, which indicates a negative correlation between the two assets.

 Notes about the Covariance Excel Function

 - The function is available from MS Excel 2010.
-However, it is simply an updated version of the COVAR function, which is available in earlier versions of Excel.
+However, it is simply an updated version of the COVAR function that is available in earlier versions of Excel.

 - #VALUE! error – Occurs when one or both of the supplied data arrays are empty.

 - #N/A error – Occurs if the given arrays are of different lengths.

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
 To learn more, check out these additional CFI resources: